vmware/vic/doc/user_doc/vic_admin/log_bundles.md

 You can share the non-live version of the logs with administrators or VMware Support to help you to solve issues.

 ## Collecting Logs Manually
-If the VCH Admin portal is offline, use `vic-machine debug` to enable ssh and `scp -r` to capture the logs to the virtual container host.
+If the VCH Admin portal is offline, use `vic-machine debug` to enable SSH on the VCH and use `scp -r` to capture the logs from `/var/log/vic/`.